thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2024-04-20-managing-complexity.md

 > Software grows until it exceeds our capacity to understand it.

-These quotes may feel like observations of some great general truth, but we don't need to take them as such.
+These quotes may feel like observations of some greater general truth, but we don't need to take them as such.
 How does such a situation arise?
 It takes effort to implement features in our software and not all of those efforts are useful.